-WMO: atmospheric greenhouse gases reach record high06/11/2013 - by the Climate Centre
+WMO: atmospheric greenhouse gases reach record high

 Greenhouse gases in the atmosphere reached a record high in 2012, the World Meteorological Organization (WMO) said today.